dspeyer/dspeyer.github.io/magic.md

 #### Holy Mage
 Prerequisite: paladin, soul sight, spellcraft 5 ranks
-When you cast a spell on a target who strongly opposes your cause, add a +2 morale bonus to the save dc for every 5 spellcraft ranks you have.
-Add the same morale bonus to all counterspelling checks (whether you are counterspelling or casting despite a couterspell).
+When you cast a spell on a target who strongly opposes your cause, add a +2 morale bonus to the save DC for every 5 spellcraft ranks you have.
+Add the same morale bonus to all counterspelling checks (whether you are counterspelling or casting despite a counterspell).
 Normally spellcraft checks do not benefit from morale; this is an exception.

 #### Human Sacrifice
 Prerequisite: Shaman, knowledge(religion) +5.